 Global Clinical and Translational Research (GCAT-R, ISSN 2641-7154; e-ISSN 2643-8151) is a new peer-reviewed, a multidisciplinary scientific journal dedicated to publishing articles regarding all areas of clinical and translational research in humans, animals or plants.
 The journal aims to promote a unified platform on research communications for basic scientists, medical doctors, clinical and health professionals, social scientists and social workers to share the most recent advances in all areas of clinical and translational sciences, from a global perspective of genomic, environmental and social medicine, which may help to achieve precision medicine and health.
 For more details, see the editorial (Hughes and Zhang, 2019).

 Deputy Editor-in-Chief: Donald Mattison, MD; David St Clair, MD PhD; Fengyu Zhang, MSMed, PhD, MS.

-Assistant Managing Editor: Lily Li Qin, PhD (Computational scientist)
+Assistant Editor: Lily L Qin, PhD, J Ou, MD, PhD

 Global Clinical and Translational Research Institute, Bethesda, MD, USA

 Aim and Scopes